Scallop Crudo with Passion fruit, Celery Leaves & Shiso Oil

 You’ve put several of my most favouritestest things together: Passion fruit, scallops, and SHISO.
 HEART TO THE MAX!! >.<

-7. Its Not You, it's Brie said:
+• http://itsnotyouitsbrie.com Its Not You, it’s Brie

 Why doesn’t everyone have a raw scallop dish on their menu?
 So fresh, floral, buttery.
 Tuna tatare, your era is OVER.

-8. chocolate shavings said:
+• http://www.chocolateshavings.ca chocolate shavings

 That colors of that dish are amazing!

-9. Colloquial Cook said:
+• http://colloquialcooking.com Colloquial Cook

 J’allai faire ma maline et faire une réflexion sur les couleurs, mais pour une fois, je vais me donner une grande baffe et la fermer (ah bah tiens ça va nous faire des vacances).
 C’est trop beau :-) bravo Chef. [dis donc, tu changes mon lien dans ton blogroll?
-Je sais je sais chuis chiante :-P ]
+Je sais je sais chuis chiante :-P]

 yummy!
 I would love to try it! :)